 Even with the best intentions, you can still forget to put money away one month or forget to move some cash into your investment account.
 There are some great ways to automate this process and make the time investment a lot less painful, and you will be happy to reap the rewards later.

 The most important rule to remember is to pay yourself before anything.
 The concept of paying yourself means putting money into your savings and investment accounts before you spend a penny.
-It’s good to set up your automation to happen a few days after you get paid.
+It’s good to set up your automation to happen a few days after getting paid.
 This allows your paycheck a few extra days to hit your account in case a holiday or accounting error causes a delay in your paycheck’s arrival.
-It also allows you to save and invest before spending any of your paycheck.
+It also allows you to save and invest before spending any of your paychecks.

 There are times when we get lazy, or we forget, or we decide to spend our money on those new shoes we have been eyeing for the last few months.
-Twenty years from now we will not care less about that pair of shoes, but we will care about the fact that our wealth is just a little bit larger because we made sure to invest on time every single month.
+Twenty years from now, we will not care less about that pair of shoes, but we will care about the fact that our wealth is just a little bit larger because we made sure to invest on time every single month.
 Automating the process keeps us from allowing our human flaws to get the better of us.

 It’s really not difficult at all.
 You will spend several hours upfront setting everything up, but you will end up saving a lot of time in the long run.
 More importantly, you will build wealth while you sleep.

 Before you spend a penny after getting your paycheck, you should transfer money to your savings account.
 You should have an account specifically for emergency cash funds.
 The general rule of thumb is to keep six months’ worth of living expenses in your emergency fund, but this is really up to you and your level of risk aversion.
 If the money stays in your checking account, you may be tempted to spend it.
 Pay yourself first by investing in your wealth and then proceed to the next step.